Synesso/eshq-client/readme.md

 // open a channel and receive the channel data from ESHQ val channelData: Future[String] = client.open(Channel("my-channel"))

-// send an event to that channel client.send(Channel("my-channel"), """{"msg": "Hello, World!"}"""})
+// send an event to a channel as a String client.send(Channel("my-channel"), """{"msg": "Hello, World!"}"""})

+// send any reference as an event to a channel as JSON case class WeatherAlert(temperature: Double, time: Date) client.send(Channel("my-channel"), WeatherAlert(42.2, new Date))
 ```

 The EventSourceClient takes an optional `serviceURL` parameter, should it differ from the